|

 and the ability to call out.

-But, you do NOT miss incoming calls because with VoIP you can configure
+But, (with Vonage) you do NOT miss incoming calls because with VoIP you can configure

 a 'rollover number' (like your cell phone) for when your VoIP company